Half Moon Shoal: Notable incidents

-The Chinese frigate Dongguan ran aground on the shoal on 11 July 2012.
+The Chinese frigate Dongguan accidentally ran aground on the shoal during a routine patrol mission on 11 July 2012.
+It was later towed away by a Chinese salvage ship.

 On 6 May 2014, Philippine police arrested 11 Chinese fishermen allegedly poaching sea turtles on board the fishing boat, Qiongqionghai, near the Half Moon Shoal.

 On 29 August 2018, BRP Gregorio del Pillar ran aground at the shoal.
+It was eventually removed from the shoal a few days later.